evolite/check_watchptTemp_winmod/README.md

 For usage/implementation with nagios please refer to the blog post above, although it is slighlty dated and soem of it is deprecated so i will include what the nsclient config changes should look like now

 You basically need to add the possibility to run external commands and a path to the file like so into your nsclient.ini with arguments.
+Then you can invoke the check_temp command with check_nrpe form nagios

     [/modules]
     CheckExternalScripts = enabled